After Dinner with Piedmont: 5 Piedmontese Liquors to try!

 Italy is one of the largest producers of bitters in the world and is certainly the one that boasts the oldest and strongest regional liqueur tradition.
 This skillful blend of officinal herbs, often perfected over the centuries by monks or pharmacists, have long since left the village or suburban bars to intrigue the most contemporary tastes and occupy the spaces of the best cocktail bars in the world.
+The Piedmontese liquors are a true regional pride.

 The coffee killer, in Italian “ammazzacaffé”, was born as a tradition of the nobles, who, after dinner, used to move into a special room to smoke a cigar and alternate a drop of liqueur while chatting from the living room.
 The people, fascinated by this high-ranking tradition, began to imitate the nobility so as to make it customary, even among the popular classes, to consume a glass of bitter after coffee at the end of a meal to warm the stomach and improve the mood.